Teamoreteateo/DSA2101-Project/Code.md

 of the feature in each album.

 Normalised `tempo` is also included here to analyse its changes with respect to her receptivity.
+As its exact values are irrelevant, we have translated it downwards to avoid cluttering the middle of the plot.
 Receptivity is read from the right y-axis while the feature values with normalised tempo are read from the left y-axis.
 We obtain musical attribute data from `taylor_all_songs` (converted for plotting into `taylor_long`) and `receptivity` from `taylor_album_summary`.

 *Disclaimer: Album Numbers reflected in the table and plot do not correspond to actual album numbers.
 They have been mapped to the Album